Roanoke Mayor's Race Too Close To Call As Bowers Holds 19-Vote Lead Over Cobb

 Cobb did not concede the race at the end of the night.
 Standing on a stage at 5 Points Music Sanctuary where local Democrats had gathered to watch returns come in, Cobb told supporters, “Until the final word is given, I am still a candidate for mayor of the city of Roanoke.”

-Conversely, Moon Reynolds appeared to pull votes from Bowers in Republican strongholds in Hollins, Southeast and Preston Park, where he ran behind numbers posted by Republican nominee Donald Trump.
+Conversely, Moon Reynolds appeared to pull Election Day votes from Bowers in Republican strongholds in Hollins, Southeast and Preston Park, where he ran behind numbers posted by Republican nominee Donald Trump.
 Results came in at a snail’s pace, with results from the city’s 20 precincts arriving one at a time in a drip, drip, drip fashion that took nearly four hours.

 With 19 precincts reporting, Cobb held a 290-vote lead over Bowers, who took the East Gate precinct over Cobb by 329 votes to take the final lead of the night.